Eeki/microservices-training/README.md

 # microservices-training
-There are two separate projects in here the blog app and the ticketing app.
+There are three separate projects in here the blog app, nats-test and the ticketing app.
+The blog app and nats-test are just for testing concepts and tech.
+The Ticketing app is a full project.

 ## Ticketing app

-###Services
+### Services
 **Auth**(node + mongodb) --Uses--> NATS Streaming Server

 **Tickets**(node + mongodb) --Uses--> NATS Streaming Server